DIY Russian Doll Craft

 Step 3.
 When your clay is flat and smooth, press your pull tab into the middle of the clay so that it is slightly embedded into the clay.

 Step 4.
-Use your X-acto knife or pen knife to cut the clay around your pull tab.
-Leave a border around your pull tab that is about an 1/8th of an inch wide and mimics the shape of a Matryoshka doll.
+Use your X-Acto knife or pen knife to cut the clay around your pull tab.
+Leave a border around your pull tab that is about 1/8th of an inch wide and mimics the shape of a Matryoshka doll.
 You may want to make your border slightly wider on the bottom to give your doll a rounded shape.

 You may also want to make your border a little wider at the top for space to put a hole if you choose to use your dolls as charms or a key chain.

 Step 5.
 (Optional) You can use stamps, interesting buttons, or the end of a pen to stamp a decoration around the border of your doll.

 Step 6.
 If you want to use your doll as a jewelry charm or key chain, take the end of a ballpoint pen or some other item and punch a hole in the top center of the border of your doll.

 Step 7.
 Roll a small ball of clay to use as the face of your doll.
 You can use whatever color you choose.
 The size of this ball will depend on the size of the smaller opening in your pull tab.